-8. U. T. Health Science Center - San Antonio - Health Sciences Building Program - Allied Health/Research Building (Project No. 402-827): Additional Appropriation. -- The Facilities Planning and Construction Committee recommended and the Board appropriated an additional \$410,000 from Tuition Revenue Bond Proceeds issued under the Revenue Financing System for the Allied Health/Research Building at The University of Texas Health Science Center at San Antonio for the prepurchase and installation of a chiller package which will also serve as a backup system for the Robert F. McDermott Clinical Science Building located on the same 25-acre satellite campus west of the main campus.
-Previous appropriations had been \$900,000 from the same source for fees and administrative expenses through completion of final project plans.
+8. U. T. Health Science Center - San Antonio - Health Sci- ences Building Program - Allied Health/Research Building (Project No. 402-827): Request for Additional Appropria- tion.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President Howe that the U. T. Board of Regents appropriate an additional \$410,000 from Tuition Revenue Bond Proceeds issued under the Revenue Financing System for the Allied Health/Research Building at the U. T. Health Science Center - San Antonio.
+This additional appropriation will be for the prepurchase and installation of a chiller package.
+Previous appropriations have been \$900,000 from the same source for fees and administrative expenses through completion of final project plans.